 Salespeople at Australia's major electronics retailers have a lot to learn about consumer rights.
-Our shadow shop showed they need to brush up on their obligations under Australian Consumer Law (ACL).
+Our 2013 shadow shop showed they need to brush up on their obligations under Australian Consumer Law (ACL).
 We performed a similar shadow shop in 2015.

 In this article we give you: